 - Will the organization or supervisor be willing to answer questions before approval?
 Would the organization or supervisor also submit interim reports on the intern’s performance and a final evaluation of the intern’s performance and experiences?

-Proposals may be submitted via email; however, the student should follow up with the Program Coordinator or Faculty Advisor in Science Writing to make sure the proposal has been received.
+Proposals may be submitted via email; however, the student should follow up with the internships coordinator to make sure the proposal has been received.
 Proposals rejected for one term are not automatically carried over to the next; students must re-submit written proposals if they want to try again.

 Evaluation of internship proposals will not begin until after the 60-day cutoff date, so students submitting a proposal who need course credit for the target term should consider registering for a regular course before that time.
 If a proposal is approved, the registration can be transferred to the internship.
 If a proposal is rejected, the student will then not miss out on a course because of filled sections.
 Proposal decisions may take up to one month.

 You will be notified and given registration and tuition payment instructions.
 If the sponsoring organization needs any formal letters or other documentation from the university, it is the student’s responsibility to request them and provide appropriate details.
 Before an internship begins, all students must present a letter from the sponsoring organization documenting approval for the internship.
 Depending on the situation, a faculty member or other person may be appointed to monitor the internship and to receive a final report from the intern’s supervisor and from the intern.